Nurani is the Head of Global Engagement at LINX, one of the largest Internet Exchange Points (IXPs) in the world.

 She was previously the Chief Commercial Officer at Asteroid the global interconnection platform innovator Asteroid, who operates neutral IXPs worldwide, and works with trusted parties in local markets to deliver efficient, local interconnection.

-She is the former Head of Outreach and Communications at Netnod, where she managed all external communications, business development, and Internet policy.
+Before that, she was the Head of Outreach and Communications at Netnod, where she managed all external communications, business development, and Internet policy.

-She is deeply involved with Internet policy and Internet governance issues nationally as well as globally, and works on a broader level with Internet operational matters, including Internet exchange points, DNS and DNS root servers.
+She is deeply involved with Internet policy and Internet governance issues nationally as well as globally, and works on a broader level with Internet operational matters, with a focus on Internet interconnection.

 ICANN ASO Advisory Council elected representative